rpoplawski/hackathon/README.md

 ```

-###To view a list of all employees:
+###To view employee data individually:
-- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees`.
+- Send a `GET` request to `https://secure-fjord-5088.herokuapp.com/employees/id`.
 The response will be in JSON format with the following parameters:

 ```
       name:         "string"